sCrypt-Inc/scryptTS-docs/docs/overview.md

 An input is a reference to an output from a previous transaction, or in another word it spends the referenced output.

-An important part in Input is called **ScriptSig** or **Unlocking Script**, which is a piece of  [Bitcoin Script](https://wiki.bitcoinsv.io/index.php/Script).
+An important part in input is called **unlocking script**, which is a piece of  [Bitcoin Script](https://wiki.bitcoinsv.io/index.php/Script).
 The script provides information that can be used to **unlock** the referenced output.

 #### Outputs

-An output also contains a piece of Bitcoin Script called **ScriptPubKey** or **Locking Script**, which can be used to **lock** some bitcoins which are represented by the `value` field of the output .
+An output also contains a piece of Bitcoin Script called **locking script**, which can be used to **lock** some bitcoins which are represented by the `value` field of the output .

-Outputs can also be used to inscribe data onto the ledger.

 #### Transaction Validation